talktogproject/ethicsteacher/endto-before.md

 In the best case scenario, the ethics committee will approve your study and you may begin collecting data.
 In some cases, the ethics committee might send feedback or request revisions before they give formal approval.
 In the worst case scenario, the ethics application is rejected and the researcher needs to start all over again.
 It is really important to plan your research extensively and prepare a well-written and well-justified ethics application.

-### Changes in research protocol
+##### Changes in research protocol

-Unfortunately, it is possible that things might not go as planned.
+Sometimes, you realize that some things in your plan are not working or need to be changed.
+Sometimes the changes are major, such as.
+Sometimes they are minor, such as.
+It is good practice to

 * * *
 #### How this supports the BPS ethics principle of _scientific integrity_ and _social responsibility_